Trusted by Brisbane Patients Since 1979

 9. Training and Qualifications of Remedial Massage Therapists

-Remedial massage therapists undergo extensive training and must be certified to practice.
-In Australia, this typically involves completing a diploma in remedial massage, which includes both theoretical and practical components.
+Remedial Massage Therapists undergo extensive training and must be certified to practice.
+In Australia, this typically involves completing a Diploma in Remedial Massage, which includes both theoretical and practical components.

 10. Integrating Remedial Massage with Other Therapies

 Remedial massage is a powerful tool for addressing specific musculoskeletal issues and promoting overall health.
 By targeting problem areas and using a range of therapeutic techniques, remedial massage can alleviate pain, improve mobility, and enhance quality of life.
-Whether you are dealing with a sports injury, chronic pain, or postural imbalances, remedial massage offers a targeted solution to help you achieve optimal health and wellbeing.

 1. What is the difference between remedial massage and deep tissue massage?